Minnesota Weather: Warmup Continues Wednesday, With Highs In The 60s

 MINNEAPOLIS (WCCO) — Minnesota’s warmup continues, with Wednesday kicking off a three-day stay in the 60s.

-The Twin Cities should hit 61 degrees Wednesday, which is just 3-degrees shy of the average.
+The Twin Cities should hit 63 degrees Wednesday, which is just below average.
 We’ll also stay dry, albeit partly cloudy.

+There is a chance of light showers starting Thursday morning in southern Minnesota.
+Those sprinkles will start in the southwestern corner before spreading out, and will continue throughout the day.

 The metro could also hit 70 degrees Saturday, which will be a breezy one.
 And showers will return Sunday for Mother’s Day.